-Analysis | Fact-checking the first night of the Democratic National Convention
+Analysis | Fact-checking the first night of the 2020 Democratic National Convention

 — Sen. Bernie Sanders (I-Vt.)

-Sanders is not quite on-target.
-Biden’s plan for energy and the environment calls for “net-zero emissions no later than 2050.”
+Sanders is not quite on target.
+Presumptive Democratic presidential nominee Joe Biden’s plan for energy and the environment calls for “net-zero emissions no later than 2050.”
 That’s a 30-year timeline.

 In his remarks, Sanders instead made reference to one of the recommendations from the Biden-Sanders unity task force, which says that “to reach net-zero emissions as rapidly as possible, Democrats commit to eliminating carbon pollution from power plants by 2035 through technology-neutral standards for clean energy and energy efficiency.”
 That’s a 15-year timeline, but for the moment, these are simply recommendations that Biden says he will consider.
 Moreover, the “technology-neutral” language gives Democrats some wiggle room.
-The term encompasses renewable energy such as solar and wind, but also nonrenewable sources such as nuclear or carbon capture.
+The term encompasses renewable energy such as solar and wind, and nonrenewable sources such as nuclear or carbon capture.

-“Since this pandemic began, over 30 million people have lost their jobs and many have lost their health insurance.”
+“Since this pandemic began, over 30 million people have lost their jobs, and many have lost their health insurance.”

 — Sanders

-The 30-million figure is one way to measure job loss during early stages of the pandemic.
-It is based on jobless claims but other metrics, such as the monthly employment numbers, suggest much lower numbers.
+The 30 million figure is one way to measure job loss during early stages of the pandemic.
+It is based on jobless claims, but other metrics, such as the monthly employment numbers, suggest much lower numbers.
 More than 5 million people are estimated to have lost their health insurance.
 We will leave to the copy editors among our readers to decide whether “many” is the correct usage in this sentence.

 “Vice President Biden and President Obama assembled a pandemic playbook to make sure that America was prepared and protected.
 The Trump administration disbanded the pandemic response team that was given to them.”

-— Longoria
+— Longoria Bastón

-This is a common Democratic talking point but it is disputed.
+This is a common Democratic talking point, but it is disputed.
 Let’s break it down.

-The playbook: Longoria is referring to a 40-page document (not counting appendixes) — a National Security Council staff playbook on fighting pandemics.
-Now, just about every war plan falls apart with the first battle, but a case could be made that there was certainly useful information in the playbook.
+The playbook: Longoria Bastón is referring to a 40-page document (not counting appendixes) — a National Security Council staff playbook on fighting pandemics.
+Now, just about every war plan falls apart with the first battle, but a case could be made that there was useful information in the playbook.
 Most notably, the color-coded document lists dozens of pointed and detailed questions that top policymakers could ask themselves to prepare for a novel virus suddenly emerging from overseas.

 The playbook also helpfully details the responsibilities and expertise of each agency that could be tasked with dealing with such a crisis.
 At the very least, the document could have served as a starting point for action and might have helped officials understand the gravity of the problem sooner.
 Trump administration officials insisted the document was out of date and of little value — without explaining why a new playbook was not put in place.